Origin of above painting

 These pages are dedicated to my grandfather Henry Reed.
 Henry was an old-time fiddler who lived in Southwest Virginia.

 I'm the first to admit that I do not have a great deal of knowledge about old-time music nor fiddle playing.
 My goal is to present some information that will hopefully let you learn a little bit about my grandfather (rather than details about his fiddle playing).

-These pages have not had many updates recently, I plan to revamp the whole site in 2016.
+These pages have not had many updates recently, I plan to revamp the whole site.